waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Rule:** If `pathfinder` reports 'No path found', my first action MUST be to run `landmass_analyzer` to verify connectivity before attempting any debugging.
 This is to combat confirmation bias.

 # VI.
 Tool Development Status
-- **`pathfinder`:** **REPAIRED & VERIFIED.** The tool's logic has been proven correct.
+- `pathfinder`: **REPAIRED & VERIFIED.** The tool's logic has been proven correct.
 Previous failures were due to user error (hallucinated coordinates) and misunderstanding the map's disconnected layout.
 The tool is now considered reliable.

+# VII.
+Agent Development Status
-- **`battle_strategist_agent`:** **REFINED & VERIFIED.** The system prompt has been updated to be more conservative in its damage calculations.
+- `battle_strategist_agent`: **REFINED & VERIFIED.** The system prompt has been updated to be more conservative in its damage calculations.
 It now correctly identifies safe and efficient battle actions.

-# VII.
+# VIII.
 Tool Development Plan
 - **Boulder Puzzle Solver:** Plan to create a new agent/tool combo to solve boulder puzzles.
   - **`puzzle_input_generator` (Tool):** A tool that parses the `map_xml_string` to extract player position, boulder locations, switch locations, and the grid layout, formatting it into a JSON object.
   - **`puzzle_strategist_agent` (Agent):** An agent that takes the formatted JSON from the generator and returns a sequence of moves to solve the puzzle.

-# VIII.
+# IX.
 Archived Analyses
 ## Victory Road 1F - Puzzle Analysis
 - **Hypothesis 1 (Failed):** The boulder at (3, 10) can be pushed UP to clear a path.
   - **Conclusion:** The tile at (3, 9) is impassable, blocking the push.